-Trad climbing is technical and complex and requires skills and experience that can be difficult or impossible to develop on your own.
-We recommend that you learn from someone you trust and that when you begin placing your own gear, you do so on climbs that are well below your grade limit.
+Trad climbing is technical and complex, requiring skills and experience that can be difficult or impossible to develop without help.
+We recommend that you learn from someone you trust and that when you begin placing your own gear, you do so on climbs that are well below your grade limit and have your mentor check the placements' security.

-So, you’ve been out climbing with your seasoned tradventure friends who have been teaching you all about how to belay, carry packs, coil ropes, carry packs, remove gear, and carry more packs - and now you’re ready to begin your own gear collection.
+So, you’ve been out climbing with your seasoned tradventure friends who have been teaching you all about how to belay, trad climbing technique, getting stuck nuts out, coiling the rope, and getting more stuck nuts out - and now you’re ready to begin your own gear collection.

 Starting a trad rack is an exciting, but also daunting and expensive, endeavour for the budding trad climber, but we’re here to help.